OmarThinks/react-native-products-manager-task/README.md

 - Ability to edit a product
 - App icon
 - Dark and light theme
+- Persistent storage using AsyncStorage
+- Ability to reset products to initial state

 ## Todo:

-- Persistent storage using AsyncStorage
-- Ability to reset products